MSeqDR mvTool Documentation

 mvTool is built upon the MSeqDR infrastructure (https://mseqdr.org), with contributions of expert-curated data from MITOMAP (http://www.mitomap.org) and HmtDB (http://www.hmtdb.uniba.it/hmdb). mvTool supports all mtDNA nomenclatures, converts variants to standard rCRS- and HGVS-based nomenclatures, and annotates ab initio mtDNA variants.

-Besides generic annotations from dbNSFP and Variant Effect Predictor (VEP), mvTool provides allele frequencies in more than 47,000 germline mito-genomes, and disease and pathogenicity classifications from MSeqDR, Mitomap, HmtDB and ClinVar. mvTools also provides mtDNA somatic variants annotations. ‘mvTool API’ is implemented for programmatic access using inputs in VCF, HGVS, or classical mtDNA variant nomenclatures.
-The results are reported as hyperlinked html tables, JSON, Excel and VCF formats.
+Besides generic annotations from dbNSFP and Variant Effect Predictor (VEP), mvTool provides allele frequencies in more than 47,000 germline mito-genomes, and disease and pathogenicity classifications from MSeqDR, Mitomap, HmtDB, and ClinVar. mvTools also provide mtDNA somatic variants annotations. ‘mvTool API’ is implemented for programmatic access using inputs in VCF, HGVS, or classical mtDNA variant nomenclatures.
+The results are reported as hyperlinked HTML tables, JSON, Excel, and VCF formats.

 Mitochondrial DNA variant nomenclature has multiple existing systems used in literature and in different institutes.
 The major ways are: